stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

 optional but get echoed to the module's log on load. `@target` is conventionally present but not checked by the loader.

+Engine selection is a simple substring match: the module asks each engine's `testScript()` whether the script is for it (QuickJs matches `@engine QuickJs`, Lua matches `@engine Lua`) and routes to the engine that says yes — the file extension is never used.
+Because the match is a plain `@engine <name>` substring search, a script that mentions the tag only in a comment or a string (after the header block) can be misrouted; keep the `@engine` tag in the leading comment block.

 ## Script structure

 - Top-level code runs once, synchronously, when the script is (re)loaded.